Types of BPO: Finding the Right Outsourcing Model for Your Business

 Offshore Outsourcing

-This type of outsourcing—also usually shortened to “offshoring”— involves hiring a service provider located in a different country.
+This outsourcing—usually shortened to “offshoring”—involves hiring a service provider in a different country.
 For instance, an e-commerce company in the U.S. outsources customer support to a Philippine-based BPO company.

 This is the most common and least expensive type of BPO.
 Offshore outsourcing helps save up to 70% of labor costs.
 Some caveats are the differences in culture, time zones, and accents.